-- The Employer shall reimburse each full-time officer who has completed their first year of service for clothing or equipment authorized by the Employer.
-The clothing reimbursement shall not exceed Eight Hundred Dollars (\$800)0 per calendar year.
-Clothing reimbursement shall be based on normal wear as determined by the Chief.
-The city will replace equipment damaged in the line of duty. - 20.2 Upon employment, the Employer shall provide the service equipment listed below.
+- 20.1 The Employer shall provide each full-time officer who has completed their first year of service a clothing and equipment allotment that shall not exceed one thousand dollars (\$1000) per calendar year.
+Clothing and equipment purchases shall be based on normal wear as determined by the Chief.
+The city will replace equipment and clothing specifically damaged in the line of duty as determined by the Chief. - 20.2 Upon employment, the Employer shall provide the service equipment listed below.